moabukar/envoy-lab/basics/README.md

 # Envoy playground - Basics

-Create a basic playground simulating some service-to-service communication scenarious.
+A basic demo playground simulating some service-to-service communication scenarios.

 ```bash
 for _ in {1..1000}; do curl --silent localhost:8080; done | sort | uniq -w 8 -c
 ```